 In 1989 when our program began, one in five adults smoked.
 Today, less than one in 10 adults smoke, a decline of nearly 60 percent, and, while being the most populated and diverse state in the U.S., California has the second lowest adult smoking rate and one of the lowest youth vaping rates.
 California's efforts have saved more than one million lives and over $134 billion in healthcare costs for the state.
 Our vision for a comprehensive statewide tobacco control program funded by a tobacco tax altered the trajectory of tobacco use and tobacco-related diseases in California.
 It fundamentally changed the structure, implementation, and evaluation of tobacco use prevention and cessation programs in California, the nation, and the world.

 For over three decades, the California Tobacco Control Program and its partners have built public health community capacity, resulting in a wealth of diverse, talented people and organizations.
 As we mark our program’s 30th anniversary, we celebrate our accomplishments and consider how the past will shape our next steps to transform California.
 Every day, we work to undo the tobacco industry's damage and restore every Californian's right to health and wellness.
-Now is the time to lean into ending the tobacco epidemic in California by 2035.
+Now is the time to lean into ending the tobacco epidemic in California.

 Branch Chief, California Tobacco Control Program

 California Department of Public Health

 The mission of the California Tobacco Control Program is to improve the health of all Californians by reducing illness and premature death attributable to the use of tobacco products.
 Through leadership, experience and research, the California Tobacco Control Program empowers statewide and local health agencies to promote health and quality of life by advocating social norms that create a tobacco-free environment.

 The goal of the California Tobacco Control Program is to change the social norms surrounding tobacco use by “indirectly influencing current and potential future tobacco users by creating a social milieu and legal climate in which tobacco becomes less desirable, less acceptable, and less accessible."
 To change tobacco-related social norms, the California Tobacco Control Program funds a statewide media campaign and state and community interventions which focus on policy, system, and environmental change in four priority areas: